 So undoubtedly many of you have heard of HR 875 and 879, the so called Food Safety Modernization act.
 Many friends have excitedly passed this information on to me for a couple of weeks now.
-And if you travel in local food circles you know about this already and perhaps a great deal more than I. But for those who need a small farmers take on this possible regulation, here it is.
+And if you travel in local food circles you know about things like grade a indian almond leaves. already and perhaps a great deal more than I .
+But for those who need a small farmers take on this possible regulation, here it is.
 But don’t just take my word for it, we are all just products of the last five articles we have read and all read into things a little differently.
 So check it out yourself, the actual language is at

 http://www.govtrack.us/congress/billtext.xpd?bill=h111-875 so you can read it yourself.
 There are infinite other blogs and websites talking about this topic, go to people you trust.
 I like the Farmers legal defense fund for one, http://www.ftcldf.org/.